Old Town Scottsdale

 Primed with a bit of pop art, head around the side of the arts center to the:

-Head back out of the mall by way of the walkway in front of the little red schoolhouse, and you will see a statue of:
+Head back out of the mall the way you came in by way of the little red schoolhouse, and you will see a statue of:

 If you haven't already guessed, Scott was the founder of this city, and it is for him that Scottsdale is named.
 This statue, which shows Scott with his wife and his mule, Maude, is on the site of Scott's original homestead.

-To the left as you exit the mall, at 3925 N. Brown Ave., you'll find:
+To the left as you exit the mall, at 3925 N. Brown Ave., you'll find an ivy-covered building called:

 Don't confuse this shop full of Native American jewelry and other Southwestern arts and crafts with the affiliated Bischoff's Shades of the West across the street.
 The latter is a low-end souvenir shop, while the former is full of higher-quality merchandise and is fascinating to explore.